dsccommunity/DscResource.Common/README.md

 ### `Set-PSModulePath`

-The is a wrapper to set $env:PSModulePath both in current session and machine wide.
+This is a wrapper to set environment variable PSModulePath in current session or machine wide.

 #### Syntax